-The market research platform Appinio has investigated the effects of the COVID-19 (coronavirus) pandemic on the everyday life and consumer behaviour of Brits.
+Appinio, the market research company has investigated the effects of the COVID-19 (coronavirus) pandemic on the everyday life and consumer behaviour of Brits.
+For this purpose, Appinio twice carried out a country representative survey on 1,000 Brits between the ages of 16 and 65.

-For this purpose, market research platform Appinio surveyed 1,000 Brits between the ages of 16 and 65 on a representative basis twice.
-The studies cover, among others, the following areas: concerns about health, information procurement, behavioural changes, buying behaviour for food and non-food products, changes in off- and online shopping and brand loyalty.
+The studies covers the following areas: concerns about health, information procurement, behavioural changes, buying behaviour for food and non-food products, changes in off- and online shopping and brand loyalty.

-The results presented are only an excerpt from the study on the leisure and consumption behaviour of Brits during the coronavirus crisis.
+The results presented are only an excerpt, taken from the section on leisure and consumption behaviours of Brits during the coronavirus crisis.
 The complete study results can be downloaded free of charge.

 Top 10 Insights from the consumer study